gwcsrm21/gwcsrm21.github.io/project.md

 You should create your poster as a single 24x36 inch (landscape) slide in a tool such as PowerPoint/Keynote/Google Slides.
 The best looking poster will be turned into a template to share with the class.

+During our final class, you will have a few minutes to present your poster (details coming soon).

 **Submission:** [Upload a PDF here](https://www.dropbox.com/request/bXjGihB9OjTCtRQbXRmV).